jhu-cs-uima-sp22/team-L-peanuts/README.md

 User 1:

-Email: email
+Email: karenEmail

-Password: peanuts
+Password: karen

 User 2:

+Email: johnEmail

+Password: karen

+User 3:

-Email: are
+Email: sam@gmail.com

-Password: are
+Password: sam

 NOTE: You can also create a login for testing.

 **State of App:**

 The app functions properly.
-Nearly all of our original sprint 1 tasks were completed.
-We just did not get a chance to implement the edit foods page since we were still working retreving data from the Foods database.
+All of our original sprint 2 tasks were completed.
+All the pages are completed, but we are working on finding and fixing any bugs.

-**Completed Pages:**

--Login and signup screens

--Editing restrictions page

--Profile page

--Settings page

--Add page

-**Complete Features:**

--Login and signup stores user information in a database.
-A user can submit and change their own restrictions to be stored in the database.

--The profile page displays the general view of what their profile looks like, including restrictions, name, email, and a foods section.

--The settings page functions properly, allowing user to change name or password.

--All features of the add page view is completed.
-New created posts are added to a Foods database.
+NOTE:
+-sometimes images do not load, but they are stored and retrieved correctly.
+-for the check lists, if the user selects done too quickly, the response might not have been retrieved because the emulator was slow.